ankushchhabra02/kana-dojo/AI.md

 ## ⚠️ IMPORTANT: Git Commit Requirement

-**After completing any code changes, you MUST include a combined `git add` and `git commit` command with a descriptive conventional commit message.**
+**After completing any code changes, you MUST PROVIDE (not execute) a combined `git add` and `git commit` command with a descriptive conventional commit message.**

+⛔ **DO NOT RUN the git command yourself.** Only provide the command at the end of your response so the user can run it manually.

 Always provide this command at the end of your response using multiple `-m` flags for multiline messages: